Kimbix/single_gpu_passthrough_for_all/README.md

 ![image](https://user-images.githubusercontent.com/83105263/153798510-93397ab1-fb46-4953-8567-0188c23692d6.png)
 ![image](https://user-images.githubusercontent.com/83105263/153798518-7b265542-8fd8-4a07-80c7-fcb3d733248f.png)

 #### NOTE: IF YOU CANNOT FIND VIDEO IN YOUR vBIOS, THIS MIGHT MEAN IT'S ALREADY "PATCHED", IF THE FIRST LETTER OF YOUR VBIOS IS A U, THIS MIGHT IN FACT BE THE CASE.

 Save the file and proceed to the next step.

+## If you use selinux (Fedora)

+  - Make the following directory "sudo mkdir /var/lib/libvirt/vbios".
+  - Place the rom in above directory with "sudo mv [path to your .rom file] /var/lib/libvirt/vbios/GPU.rom".
+  - cd into the directory with "cd /var/lib/libvirt/vbios".
+  - Add the propper permissions to the file with "sudo chmod -R 660 GPU.rom".
+  - Tell the system you own the file with "sudo chown [your username:your username] GPU.rom".
+  - Change your SELinux configuration with "sudo semanage fcontext -a -t virt_image_t /var/lib/libvirt/vbios/GPU.rom".
+  - Change the context of the file with "sudo restorecon -v /var/lib/libvirt/vbios/GPU.rom".

+## If you use anything else

+  - Make the following directory "sudo mkdir /usr/share/vgabios"
+  - Place the rom in above directory with "sudo mv [path to your .rom file] /usr/share/vgabios/GPU.rom".
+  - cd into the directory with "cd /usr/share/vgabios".
+  - Change the permissions of the file with "sudo chmod -R 660 <ROMFILE>.rom".
+  - Tell the system you own the file with "sudo chown username:username <ROMFILE>.rom ".